osshalakhina/Hacathon/README.md

 # Hacathon

-Works made for DOU Hacathon.
+Certificate and examples for t-shorts design created for DOU Hacathon.
+Used Adobe Photoshop, Adobe Illustartor.

 # Preview